-ARC 205-Architectural Design
+ARC 205-Architectural Design Fundamentals I 1 Lect., 4 Lab., 3 Sem.-Hrs.

-1 Lect., 4 Lab., 3 Sem.-Hrs.
 Introduction of basic two-dimensional and three-dimensional design concepts including the study of spatial and functional relationships in architectural design.
 Design of simple objects and buildings with emphasis on the design process itself.
+Projects will include simple conceptual studies, structural problems, functional problems involving anthropometrics and scale, and more comprehensive problems involving the design of habitable space and buildings.

-Projects include structural problems like bridge design, functional problems involving furniture design, and more comprehensive problems involving the design of residential and small commercial buildings.
+Prerequisites: ARC 110, ARC 175, or permission of instructor.

-Prerequisites: ARC 112, ARC 116, ARC 217 or permission of instructor.
+ARC 210-Architectural Design Fundamentals II 1 Lect., 4 Lab., 3 Sem.-Hrs.

-ARC 210-Advanced Architectural Design 1 Lect., 4 Lab., 3 Sem.-Hrs.
 A continuation of ARC 205.
-Problems will be more advanced and of a larger scope.
+Problems will be more advanced and of a larger scope including a continued exploration of fundamental design concepts and architectural projects that involve site planning, building planning, and the integration of related technology into building design.

-Prerequisites: ARC 205, ARC 114 or permission of instructor.
+Prerequisites: ARC 205 or permission of instructor.